 Top instructors will always recommend you to keep left when driving at a speed limit of 60-80km/h.
 You should avoid driving from the right side unless you are overtaking, turning to a right lane, driving across a busy street or evading an obstacle.

 Driving Around School or Hospital Zones –

-Along with these crucial tips, by taking up quality driving lessons in Newcastle via licensed instructors, you also learn how to handle the car and navigate it safely even on the busiest of roads.
+Along with these crucial tips, by taking up quality driving lessons in Newcastle via licensed driving instructors, you also learn how to handle the car and navigate it safely even on the busiest of roads.

 Before your practical driving training, you will receive theoretic lessons about the car’s specs, what purpose they have and when to use them.
 These lessons are topped off with real-time drive experience.

-Safe to say, by the time, your training is complete and your license if obtained, you will know everything there is to know about safe driving.
+Safe to say, by the time, your training is complete and your license is obtained, you will know everything there is to know about safe driving.
 And when that happens, you will be more prepared to handle all sorts of road obstacles happening now and then.